 - Where they clicked on your pages, which tells you which page elements are best for encouraging conversions

-We use IBM Watson to help power client campaign analysis.
+We use IBM Watson to help power client campaign analyses.
+Want detailed information about your campaign?
+You got it.

 Who can use BI for marketing?